 Application and Uses of PCB (Printed Circuit Boards)

-Today, electronic components are connected through circuits on a PCB, which serves as the primary functional center for most electronics.
+Today, electronic components are connected through circuits on a PCB that serves as the primary functional center for most electronics.
 PCBs are used across a wide range of industries, and new applications are being discovered every day.
 With a variety of configurations and types available, PCBs offer flexibility and can be used in various applications and capacities.

 Let’s explore these applications in more detail.